 To find the bugs (before your users do), you need testers involved in every stage of an app’s development lifecycle.
 From design to deployment, QAs can find errors before they become costlier to fix.

-In this post, we’re taking a look at all the things QAs test (and how) during the course of a mobile app’s development lifecycle.
+In this post, we’re taking a look at all the things that QAs test (and how) during the course of a mobile app’s development lifecycle.

-Prelude to Mobile App Testing: The spec
+Prelude to Mobile App Testing: The Spec

 It starts with a pen, a paper, and a question: “Is this idea feasible, or is it just another fever-dream?”